 The Ethical Implications of Research Activity 1 (EIRA1) form is the University’s method of assessing whether your research raises any specific ethical issues, and therefore whether or not full Ethics Committee approval is required.

 All students, except those in the Department of Psychology (PhD and DClinPsy), must complete their EIRA1 form and, if required, obtain formal ethics committee approval.
-(Doctoral students in the Department of Psychology (PhD and DClinPsy) must submit their research to the Psychology Research Ethics Committee (PREC) for review, and so completion of the EIRA1 form is not required.)
+Doctoral students in the Department of Psychology (PhD and DClinPsy) must submit their research to the Psychology Research Ethics Committee (PREC) for full approval, and so completion of the EIRA1 form is not required.

 There are three stages to the EIRA form, with clear responsibilities for each section as follows:

 - The Lead Supervisor has to sign-off the first stage, although the student can fill in the form